 Keep Pests at Bay

 Pests, such as cockroaches and rodents, can worsen allergies and asthma when they shed their coatings or leave droppings and urine in the home.
 Taking steps to keep your home pest-free can, therefore, help to improve the indoor air quality.
-Measures, like installing insect screens on doors and windows, sealing cracks in walls, keeping all garbage in tightly covered bins and cleaning up food spills quickly, can make the homeless appealing to pests.
+Measures, like installing insect screens on doors and windows, sealing cracks in walls, keeping all garbage in tightly covered bins and cleaning up food spills quickly, can make your home less appealing to pests.

 Avoid Carbon Monoxide and Smoke